ldecicco-USGS/owi-blog/content/fileOptions.md

 fst_df <- read_fst(file_name)
 ```

-The “Read and Filter” and “Read and Group and Summarize” retrievals will
-be the same process as in “fst No Compression”.
+The "Read and Filter" and "Read and Group and Summarize" retrievals will be the same process as in "fst No Compression".

 <table class="table table-striped table-bordered" style="margin-left: auto; margin-right: auto;">
 <thead>